bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activites/05-Middleware/README.md

 ## 💡 Hints

-How can you keep the current logic being used in the routes to check whether a user is logged in or not and rewrite it as a middleware function?
-Where can you write the code for the custom middleware so that it is separate but accessible from the routes?
+* How can you keep the current logic being used in the routes to check whether or not a user is logged in?
+Could this be rewritten as a middleware function?

+* Where can you write the code for the custom middleware so that it is separate but accessible from the routes?
 (Where did you put the custom helper functions?)

 ## 🏆 Bonus